gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     * The files now have a new group and owner.

 The application is now available from the web via the public IP-address but won't work yet since PHP hasn't been installed yet.

 ### 4. Install & configure PHP ###
 PHP is a server side language that will interact with the filesystem and database to make our application work.

 1. `apt-get install -y php7.0 php7.0-dev libapache2-mod-php7.0 php-pear pkg-config libssl-dev libsslcommon2-dev python-minimal python-pip imagemagick composer wget unzip`
     * Install PHP 7.0 & other application packages.
-1. `pip install --upgrade pip`
+1. `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+    * Get the install script for pip.
+1. `python get-pip.py`
+    * Execute the get-pip.py script.
+1. `hash -r`
-    * Update the Python package manager.
+    * Remember the full path name.
 1. `pip install wand`
     * Install a Python picture editor package.
 1. `pecl install mongodb`